 There are so many cute big brother/big sister coordinating outfits available (especially on Etsy).
 I actually opted not to purchase “big brother” t-shirts this time around because I didn’t want to spend $60+ on matching t-shirts/onesies and only have them wear them a couple times.
 Instead, I’m packing some pink shirts the boys wore for Easter last year.

-Books about Becoming a Big Brother or Sister
+5. Books about Becoming A Big Sister or Big Brother

 Babies Don’t Eat Pizza by Dianne Danzig: A great choice for older siblings (4 years and older)

-Things to Keep the Older Siblings Busy while You’re Tending to the Baby
+How to Keep Older Siblings Busy while You’re Tending to the Baby

 When Little Brother was born, we gave Big Brother several Melissa & Doug puzzles (he was 22 months at the time).
-You could also put together some busy bags to give to your child.
+You could also put together some busy bags to give to your child or color wonder sets .
 Having something new and exciting that will keep him/her occupied will be a blessing for everyone as your meeting the demands of a newborn.
-Color wonder sets, Ziploc bag books, and I Spy bottles or mats are also great ideas for younger children.

 What gifts have you given to an older sibling?